 Best of tcmwell.com

-Parallel needling the lateral line of the front I This way of needling is named
+Parallel inferolateral needling the line of occiput This way of needling is the

 When the needle is inserted into the patient May feel nothing or a sensation